Rupthuz/Battleship-PT3-main/README.md

 - The same applies when the ship is sunk, making it possible to verify the symbol for (sunk)

+# Deployment
+- The Battleship project was deployed with Code Institute's mock terminal for Heroku.

+## Deployment Steps
+- Fork or Clone Repository:
+- Fork the repository or clone it to your local machine using the following command: git clone https://github.com/Rupthuz/Battleship-PT3-main
+- Create a New Heroku App:
+- Log in to your Heroku account.
+- Click on the "New" button and select "Create new app."
+- Choose a unique app name and set your preferred region.
+- Set Buildpacks:
+- In the Heroku app dashboard, navigate to the "Settings" tab.
+- Scroll down to the "Buildpacks" section.
+- Add the following buildpacks in order:
+- Python
+- NodeJS
+- Link Heroku App to Repository:
+- In the "Deploy" tab, connect your Heroku app to your GitHub repository.
+- Enable automatic deploys if desired.
+Deploy:
+- Manually deploy your app by clicking the "Deploy Branch" button.
+- Alternatively, enable automatic deploys for future updates.
+- Open App:
+- Once the deployment is successful, click on the "Open App" button to view your live application.

 # Credits
 ## Python: